ctrlc03/ctrlc03.github.io/README.md

 But, wait a second..
 If you pass the plain text parameter in the function call, people can still see it.

 Given a tx hash, people can see the parameters passed using this [endpoint](https://alpha4.starknet.io/feeder_gateway/get_transaction?transactionHash=) + the transaction hash they want information for, so all of this would not work.
 So for now, do not store anything sensitive on StarkNet, and if for some reason you have to, make sure you encrypt it first.

 > It would be nice to hear from game-devs how they are doing things here?

 ## Type Safety

 ### Uint256 checks

 As mentioned previously, `Uint256` are actually made up of two `felt` which can (well, should) contain up to 128 bits each.
 This means that an attacker has control of both the upper and lower portions of the `Uint256`.

 When performing validation of the contents, in say a balance update, it would be natural and efficient to only validate the relevant split of the integer.
 However, this opens a vector for attackers to manipulate contract logic for their own gain.

 A couple of examples of these vectors in the wild are shown in this [report](https://chainsecurity.com/wp-content/uploads/2021/12/ChainSecurity_MakerDAO_StarkNet-DAI-Bridge_audit.pdf) by ChainSecurity, for the `Unlimited Approvals and the Range of Uint256` and `L2 DAI Allows Stealing` findings.

 In your code, you should verify that `Uint256` arguments are actually valid `Uint256`.
 For this, you can use `uint256_check` from [Cairo standard library](https://github.com/starkware-libs/cairo-lang/blob/master/src/starkware/cairo/common/uint256.cairo).

 Moving to a practical example, we are borrowing the `Auction` challenge from 2022's Paradigm CTF.
 The goal of the challenge is to outbid the highest bid, which would require the user's account to bid all of his token balance times 2 + 1.
-Given that the ERC20 contract has not been modified, this would would either require to find a zero-day in the ERC20 contract or exploit a vulnerability in the auction contract.
+Given that the ERC20 contract has not been modified, this would either require us to find a zero-day in the ERC20 contract or exploit a vulnerability in the auction contract.

 Let's take a look at the `raise_bid` function below: